Can You Live in a Shed on Your Property - 12 Preparations and Regulations You Need to Know

 2. Utility Installations

-Once the shed pad is put in place, wait to get your shed pad graded, then proceed to start your utilities connection like composting toilet or porta-potty service and any HVAC needs.
-We understand if you are trying to cut down costs and go for a cheap alternative, but make sure you get a professional who knows his onions, or you’ll end up with a half-baked shed on your current property.
+Once the shed pad is put in place, wait to get your shed pad graded.
+Then proceed with connecting utilities like a composting toilet or porta-potty service and any HVAC needs.
+We understand if you are trying to cut costs and go for a cheap alternative, but make sure you get professional help.
+Otherwise, you might end up with a half-baked structure on your current property.

-You’ll need the help of an electrician for internet lines and electricity, and you may need plumbing services as well.
-Utilities like the outlets on your walls need to be added now because it’ll be more difficult, and you’ll pay more to have it done later.
+You'll need the help of an electrician for internet lines and electricity, and you may need plumbing services as well.
+Utilities and outlets on your walls need to be added early because it'll be more difficult, and you'll pay more to have it done later.

 3. Get Rid Of Moisture From The Floor Of The Shed

-A shed is such a small space, and to turn it into a standard shed, you need to be certain that it wouldn’t get rotten or sink into the ground in the long run.
-To prevent this from happening, it’s best to raise your shed above floor level using blocks or treated plywood.
-If the under of your shed is directly placed on the bare ground, bugs can easily eat into it, so for your own good, you can cover-coat the underside with a thick deck oil to keep the wood healthy and prevent moisture from ruining it.
+A shed is such a small space, and you need to be sure that it won't get rotten or sink into the ground in the long run.
+To avoid this, raise your shed floor level using blocks or treated plywood.
+If the underside of your shed is directly placed on the bare ground, bugs can easily eat into it.
+So for your own good, cover-coat the underneath with a thick deck oil to keep the wood healthy and prevent moisture from ruining it.